openloc/OpenLocalizationSample-jaJP/openpublish/test.md

 Let's test it again!!

-Let's do a demo now!!
+Let's do a demo now!!!